inpatient/outpatient US clinical experience

 During the pandemic, these conferences have been virtual.
 Students interested in gaining access to these conferences should let the preceptor know early in the rotation.
 The preceptor and his colleagues hold a Journal Club once a month.
 Rotators may have the opportunity to present at Journal Club.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience.
 IMGs seeking careers in family medicine or internal medicine will find this rotation useful.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.